Introduction: Simple NodeMCU 18 DOF Hexapod

-A hexapod robot is a mechanical vehicle that walks on six
+A hexabot robot is a mechanical vehicle that walks on six

-Many hexapod robots are biologically inspired by Hexapoda locomotion.
-Hexapods may be used to test biological theories about insect locomotion, motor control, and neurobiology.
+Many hexabot robots are biologically inspired by Hexabot locomotion.
+Hexabots may be used to test biological theories about insect locomotion, motor control, and neurobiology.

-Using 18 servos or 18DOF with 3 join per leg is flexible enough for a hexapod robot than 12DOF hexapod robot.
+Using 18 servos or 18DOF with 3 join per leg is flexible enough for a hexabot robot than 12DOF hexabot robot.

-some of Hexapod hobot have a complex mechanism and schematic. in this design i try to make a simple design hexapod using common component that we can found in the market
+some of Hexabot hobot have a complex mechanism and schematic. in this design i try to make a simple design hexabot using common component that we can found in the market

 Step 1: Time to Shoping